woloski/nodeonazure-blog/description.markdown

-### About nodeblog.cloudapp.net
+### About nodeblog.azurewebsites.net

-nodeblog.cloudapp.net is a community supported blog that is focused on running node on Windows and Windows Azure.
+nodeblog.azurewebsites.net is a community supported blog that is focused on running node on Windows and Windows Azure.
 Expect to find here anything related to that.

-This site is powered by [Wheat][], a git based blogging engine written in [node.JS][] and runs on an extra-small instance of [Windows Azure][].
+This site is powered by [Wheat][], a git based blogging engine written in [node.JS][] and runs on a free [Windows Azure][] website.

 The content for this site is stored in a [git repository][] and we would love to see contributions.